 Mathematical modelling of DNA

-1st and 2nd year courses in math or physics, (or with teacher's permission)
+1st and 2nd year courses in math or physics, (or with teacher's permission).

 This course is designed to be an introduction, within the particular context of DNA, to the interplay between analysis, computation and experiment that makes up the process called mathematical modelling.
 In addition to students whose primary interest is in DNA, the syllabus is intended for students wishing an introduction to the modelling process in general, and the course will describe a number of widely encountered mathematical and computational techniques.

-The course has five chapters.
+The course has four chapters.